strapi/design-system/README.md

 ### Yarn link

-Alternatively, you can use [`yarn link`](https://classic.yarnpkg.com/lang/en/docs/cli/link/) by first running `yarn link` in `strapi-design-system/packages/design-system` and then `yarn link @strapi/design-system` in both `strapi/packages/core/admin` and `strapi/packages/core/helper-plugin`.
-With this approach, no changes need to be made to the `package.json`
+[`yarn link`](https://classic.yarnpkg.com/lang/en/docs/cli/link/) allows you to link the design system without any changes to the `package.json`.
+First run `yarn link` in `strapi-design-system/packages/design-system` and then `yarn link @strapi/design-system` in your Strapi project.

+### Development

-Once the link is setup, run the following command from the root of `@strapi/strapi`
+Once the link is setup, reinstall dependencies before rebuilding the admin and starting the server

 ```
-yarn lerna clean && yarn setup
+yarn install -f && yarn build && yarn develop
 ```